The New Statesman (1987 TV series): Alan Beresford B'Stard MP

 In the stage show it was revealed that Alan is the architect of New Labour when he realises the Tories were done for (effectively ignoring the last episode of the series), picking a young guitar-playing hippie named Tony Blair and grooming him to be PM.
 B'Stard transformed Labour into a second Conservative Party, eradicating socialism and effectively running the country from his palatial office at Number 9 Downing Street.
 The show saw an older Alan, fabulously rich after orchestrating Black Wednesday, still up to his old tricks playing America and Al-Qaeda off each other in the hunt for weapons of mass destruction.
 By now, Alan is onto his fourth wife (Arabella Lucretia B'Stard), although the show's first run saw Sarah still firmly in place.

-Rik Mayall's death on 9 June 2014 prompted Laurence Marks and Maurice Gran to also kill B'Stard by writing an obituary for him (with B'Stard's date of death the same as Mayall's).
-It is explained that Alan died while making love to his two faithful Polynesian masseurs and states that B'Stard went on to marry Lady Gaga, his fifth wife and left behind five children and twelve grandchildren.
-It is also revealed that B'Stard's birth date is 29 February.

 The Hon.
-Sir Piers Fletcher-Dervish, Baronet MP
+Sir Piers Fletcher-Dervish, Baronet, MP

 Alan's bumbling fellow MP who helps out with his schemes, which at times Piers complicates or outright foils with his naivety.
 Alan frequently bullies Piers into following his commands and exploits his childlike personality for his own gain.
 Piers remains loyal to Alan despite the abuse the latter subjects him to.
 Any attempts at refusing or rebelling against him tend to end painfully.
 Instances of abuse include Alan tying Piers' beloved childhood teddy bear to a chair and setting it on fire during a psychotic episode after Piers was promoted to junior ministerial position, and Alan threatening to kill Piers's new-born son Gervais to force him into vacating his seat in order to get Sir Greville back into parliament.
 Piers owes his position largely to nepotism, with his safe Conservative seat "south of Watford" having been held by members of the Fletcher-Dervish family for generations.